Abibubble/ms3-the-bar-blade/TESTING.md

 * &#128272;
 * Only accessible for admin users.
 * Provides admin users with a toggle button to give or remove admin rights for a user.
+* This function is not able to edit the main admin account, with the username of 'admin'.
+This is to avoid the site being left with no admin users by mistake.

 ### Delete User
 * &#128272;
 * Only accessible for admin users.
-* Create a modal to confirm if the admin wishes to delete this user account.
+* Creates a modal to confirm if the admin wishes to delete this user account.
 * Once submitted, it deletes the user from the database, so the user can no longer log in.
 * The user will be permanently deleted from the database.
 * Any recipes the user has created will change to 'undefined' user.
+* This function is not able to delete the main admin account, with the username of 'admin'.
+This is to avoid the site being left with no admin users by accident.

 ### Search Recipes
 * Accessible by all users